darshanbaral/aafu/README.md

 # aafu Theme

-The aafu Theme is a one page responsive portfolio with accordion and a switch to toggle between light/dark mode.
+The aafu Theme is a responsive portfolio with blog.

 ## Live Demo
 [Click here](https://aafudemo.netlify.com/) for live demo.